Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Regularity properties of It o processes and BSDEs

-\begin{proof} By Theorem 3.4 in \cite{karoui_mazliak} and the remark following it, there exists a function $h\colon [0;T]\times\R^n \to \R$ that is $1/2$-Hölder continuous in $t$ and locally Lipschitz continuous in $x$ such that (\ref{eqthmBsdeSolExistsUniqueWithHthmPHEqYEq1}) holds.
+\begin{proof} By Theorem 3.4 in \cite{elkaroui} and the remark following it, there exists a decoupling field $h\colon [0,T]\times\R^n \to \R$ that is $1/2$-Hölder continuous in $t$ and locally Lipschitz continuous in $x$ such that \eqref{eqthmBsdeSolExistsUniqueWithHthmPHEqYEq1} holds.
 It therefore remains to prove the uniform continuity of $h$.
 Since

 we see that $h$ is bounded, say $|h| \le \overline h$.
 Then